Gamithra/spy-spier/README.md

 # gamithra's spy spier

 ### what is this?
 The spy spier is a tool to assist using email tracker pixels and monitor requests sent to the server.
-It (currently) parses Apache logs, bulks similar entries together and outputs the location of the IP address.
+It (currently) parses Apache logs, bulks similar entries together and outputs the location of the IP address; makes new tracker files and uploads them to the server.

 ----